-- 1. Peel back the label of the Accutest H. pylori Urease Test thus exposing the reactive yellow pad. - 2.
+- 1. Peel back the label of the Jant Accutest RUT thus exposing the reactive yellow pad. - 2.
 Immediately after peeling back the label, using a sterile blunt instrument, remove the specimen from the biopsy forceps and place it onto the reactive yellow pad.
-Make certain that the tissue is positioned to have maximum contact with the reactive pad.

-- 3. Re-seal the test.
+Make certain that the tissue is positioned to have maximum contact with the reactive pad. - 3.
+Re-seal the test.
 Press the label over the reactive pad lightly with your finger to squeeze the tissue contents out of the specimens.
-On the label, record the name of the patient, the date and the time the specimen was inserted. - 4.
+On the label, record the name of the patient, the date, and the time the specimen was inserted. - 4.
 Accurate resealing is important to prevent the biopsy specimens from drying up.

+RESULTS:

-RESULTS: Reading the Accutest H. pylori Urease Test:
+Reading the Jant Accutest RUT

-- 1. We recommend examining the Accutest H. pylori Urease Test at intervals of 5 minutes, 30 minutes and one hour.
+- 1. We recommend examining the Jant Accutest RUT at intervals of 5 minutes, 30 minutes and one hour.
 If any of those intervals or any time in between reveal a positive result the test is positive.
-Usually the first attempt to read the Accutest H. pylori Urease Test is made after the endoscopy report has been completed.
+Usually, the first attempt to read the Jant Accutest RUT is made after the endoscopy report has been completed.
 This allows the endoscopist to objectively report the endoscopic findings before being aware of the presence of H. pylori. - 2.
-If H. pylori are present in the tissue, an expanding red color zone will be noted around the biopsy specimen, or the Accutest H. pylori Urease Test will gradually change to a deep orange, then red color.
+If H. pylori are present in the tissue, an expanding red color zone will be noted around the biopsy specimen, or the Jant Accutest RUT will gradually change to a deep orange, then red color.
 A red reactive pad anytime within an hour is a positive reaction. - 3.
-A negative result is when the Accutest H. pylori Urease Test reactive pad is still yellow 1 hour after insertion of the specimen.
+A negative result is when the Jant Accutest RUT reactive pad is still yellow 1 hour after insertion of the specimen.

+MATERIALS PROVIDED:

-MATERIALS PROVIDED: Accutest H. pylori Urease Test is packaged in boxes of 50 test slides with an instruction sheet.
+Jant Accutest RUT is packaged in boxes of 50 test slides with an Instructions for Use sheet and includes a positive liquid control.

-MATERIALS REQUIRED BUT NOT INCLUDED WITH THE TEST: Not supplied with the Accutest H. pylori Urease tests are the biopsy forceps for collecting the specimens or the blunt instrument for transferring the specimen to the test.
+MATERIALS REQUIRED BUT NOT INCLUDED WITH THE TEST:

+Not supplied with the Jant Accutest RUT are the biopsy forceps for collecting the specimens or the blunt instrument for transferring the specimen to the test.

+QUALITY CONTROL:

-QUALITY CONTROL: We recommend a positive external control must be preformed when opening a new test kit.
+We recommend a positive control be performed when opening a new test kit.
 The test kit size must not exceed 50.
-Accutest H. pylori Urease Test controls come in two forms: Dry Paper Dot Control and Liquid Control.
-Either may be used.

-If the Accutest H. pylori Urease Test is negative after 1 hour and there is a question if the test has functioned properly, perform the following positive control test:
+Jant Accutest RUT control is a liquid positive control.
+Additionally, if the Jant Accutest RUT test is negative after 1 hour and there is a question if the test has functioned properly, a quality control test using a positive control is recommended.

-LIQUID CONTROL
+POSITIVE LIQUID CONTROL:

-- 1. Peel back the label on the Accutest H. pylori Urease Test so that the yellow ring is visible. - 2.
-Place 1 small drop of control solution directly on the testing surface.
+- 2. Place 1 small drop of control solution directly on the testing surface.
 The control solution gives a positive result. - 3.
-Reseal the Accutest H. pylori Urease Test. - 4.
+Reseal the Jant Accutest RUT. - 4.
 Observe the ring for a positive color change to magenta.
 The color change should occur within 30 seconds but may take up to 1 hour.
-Please Note: In some cases you may notice the center of the test changing to magenta before the outer ring.
+Please Note: In some cases, you may notice the center of the test changing to magenta before the outer ring.
 This is NORMAL and caused by the introduction of liquid onto the filter paper.
 Any change in color from yellow to magenta on any part of the test surface should be considered POSITIVE. - 5.
-If after 1 hour there is no change in the color, please contact Jant Pharmacal Corporation Customer Service at 800-676-5565.
+If after 1 hour there is no change in the color, please contact Jant Pharmacal Corporation Customer Service at: 800-676-5565.